FREQUENTLY ASKED QUESTIONS

 What is the tuition associated with religious education classes?

-For one child, the tuition for religious education classes for the entire year is $120.00.
-The complete table breaking down the costs for additional children and sacramental logistics can be found in the "Registration Packet."
+For one child, the tuition for religious education classes for the entire year is $125.00.
+A discount is given for payments made in full at registration in cash or check.
+The complete table with the breakdown of the costs for additional children and sacramental logistics can be found in the "Registration Packet."

 How do I make the payment for the tuition?

-Payment of the tuition and fees for this catechetical year will be made at the time of registration, and can be in cash or check, or credit card.
+Payment of the tuition and fees for this catechetical year will be made at the time of registration, and can be in cash, check, or credit card.
 Please see the Registration Packet for more information.

 How long is the preparation for First Communion or Confirmation?